 It is estimated that at most 8% of rainwater finds its way into large dams via our rivers.
 This water innovation reservoir would not make a dent on large scale reticulation; rather there is zero loss from evaporation.
 In addition it would contribute to preventing storm water damage, by reducing runoff.

-Grey water is channeled to gardens; very small amounts of electricity are required to pump this water innovation reservoir; three solar panels would suffice if there is no power from the grid; they can easily be turned and tilted manually to follow the sun.
+Grey water is channeled to gardens no matter which side of the bath vs shower debate you take; very small amounts of electricity are required to pump this water innovation reservoir; three solar panels would suffice if there is no power from the grid; they can easily be turned and tilted manually to follow the sun.

 Oft times we need to go beyond water innovation and think about the provision of solar power too; on a larger scale, a solar generator could supply the home with electricity as well.